 Ariane van der Straten

-Her recent research focuses on new tools and technologies to improve adherence and its measurement in biomedical prevention trials, and innovative approaches to monitor product use.
-Most recently, she was awarded a large multidisciplinary project to develop and test the use of a long-lasting, injectable, biodegradable, HIV-prevention device.
+Currently, she is working on a large multidisciplinary project to develop and test the use of a long-lasting, injectable, biodegradable, HIV-prevention device.

-Additionally, Dr. van der Straten is an associate professor at the University of California, San Francisco.
+In addition, Dr. van der Straten serves as an associate professor at the University of California, San Francisco.

 MPH, Public Health, The Johns Hopkins University, School of Hygiene and Public Health; PhD, Zoology (summa cum laude), University of Brussels, Laboratory of Genetics; BS (summa cum laude), Zoology-Molecular Biology, University of Louvain, Belgium.